MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

 ## Azure OpenAI Service

-The [Azure OpenAI Service](../../../ai-services/openai/overview.md) allows you to access OpenAI models the same day they launch.
-It integrates with the rest of Azure and provides enterprise scale and controls.
+The [Azure OpenAI Service](../../../ai-services/openai/overview.md) provides access to OpenAI's models including the GPT-4o, GPT-4o mini, GPT-4, GPT-4 Turbo with Vision, DALLE-3, Whisper, and Embeddings model series with the security and enterprise capabilities of Azure.

 If you have code that uses the OpenAI SDK, you can easily target your code to use the Azure OpenAI service.
 First, install the OpenAI SDK:
 ```